 To expand access to care, the AMA works with state advocates to fully fund the Medicaid program and increase physician participation with policies to streamline enrollment, ensure fair audit procedures and improve managed care programs.

-To date, 37 states and the District of Columbia have expanded Medicaid coverage under the Affordable Care Act (ACA) to individuals with incomes up to 133% of the federal poverty level.
-Since this change, states have enrolled over 14.7 million new people into Medicaid, bringing total enrollment to nearly 72 million people nationwide.
+To date, 38 states and the District of Columbia have expanded Medicaid coverage under the Affordable Care Act (ACA) to individuals with incomes up to 133% of the federal poverty level.
+Since this change, states have enrolled over 15 million people into Medicaid expansion programs.
+74.6 million individuals are enrolled in Medicaid and CHIP nationwide.

 The AMA works with advocates and policymakers at all levels of government to identify realistic coverage options for the uninsured and supports expansion plans that best meet the needs and priorities of states and low-income patients.